strives to create a theatrical Flintstone vitamin for audiences —

 As a director, Jason merges physical and immersive theatre elements to inspire imagination, spark curiosity, and compel audiences to be skeptical of the status quo.
 He is a SDCF Fellow – mentored by Susan Stroman, an alumnus of the Directors Group at Roundabout Theatre Company, a graduate of the George and Joy Abbott MFA in Musical Theatre Collaboration at Temple University, and a recipient of Temple University’s Future Faculty Fellowship.
 He has studied with The Upright Citizens Brigade, The Groundlings, and the Broadway Dance Center Professional Semester.

 Recent directing credits include THE EVOLUTION OF (HENRY) MANN — alongside original writers Dan Elish and Douglas J. Cohen, DURRA LEUNG’S LULLABIES FOR MOTHERF*CKERS VOL.1, and THE BOOK OF WILL by Lauren Gunderson at the Atlantic Acting Conservatory.

-Musicals in development include Sick Moves! (or The Dancing Plague of 1518) – a pop/rock musical comedy reimagining of the mysterious dancing plague, Turing and the Poison Apple – An electro-pop fairytale chronicling the heroic life and villainous death of mathematics genius Alan Turing, Disco Destruction – Inspired by the 1979 Disco Demolition event at Comiskey Park which marked, for many, the end of the Disco Era, and BrandedTM! – a Sci-Fi musical comedy about identity politics in the 21st Century.
+As a writer, Jason is a member of the BMI Lehman Engel Musical Theatre Workshop, and a founding member of Theatre Now’s National Musical Writers Group.
+Musicals in development include SICK MOVES (OR THE DANCING PLAGUE OF 1518) – a pop/rock musical comedy reimagining the mysterious dancing plague, DISCO DESTRUCTION – Inspired by the 1979 Disco Demolition event at Comiskey Park which marked, for many, the end of the Disco Era, and BRANDED – a Sci-Fi musical comedy about identity politics in the 21st Century.

-Jason is a proud member of the Dramatists Guild, an Associate Member of the Stage Directors and Choreographer Association, and currently serves as the
+Jason is a proud member of the Dramatists Guild and an Associate Member of the Stage Directors and Choreographer Association.